speechly/speechly-unity-dotnet/README.md

 - `dotnet run test` processes an example file, sends to Speechly cloud SLU and prints the received results in console.
 - `dotnet run vad` processes an example file, sends the utterances audio to files in `temp/` folder as 16 bit raw and creates an utterance timestamp `.tsv` (tab-separated values) for each audio file processed.
 - `dotnet run vad myaudiofiles/*.raw` processes a set of files with VAD.

-## Developing and contributing

-- `link-speechly-sources.sh` shell script will create hard links from `speechly-client-net-standard-2.0/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code in `SLUClient` is in sync.
-Please run the script after checking out the repo and before making any changes.
-If you can't use the script please ensure that the files are identical manually before opening a PR.